sunkafei/coffeedb/README.md

     }
 }
 ```
 where all objects satisfy the `constraints` will be removed from the database.
+The `count` field in the returned json indicates the number of objects that have been removed.
 The format of constraints is the same as that in [query](#query) operation.
 Note that all `remove` operations will be cached and will not take effect immediately.
 To make `remove` operations effective, you need to call the [build](#build) operation.

 ### Build
 The `build` operation has the following format: